tewarid/tewarid.github.io/_posts/2014/2014-10-29-wireless-router-with-buildroot-and-raspberry-pi.md

 ip link set wlan0 up
 ```

 Configure and bring up dhcpd.
 Edit /etc/dhcp/dhcpd.conf.
-Edit following lines so that they are commented (as shown)
+Edit following lines so that they are commented, as shown

 ```conf
 #option domain-name "example.org";
 #option domain-name-servers ns1.example.org, ns2.example.org;
 ```

-Edit following line so that it is uncommented (as shown)
+Edit following line so that it is not commented, as shown

 ```conf
 authoritative;